 Previously, he was the President of the Overbrook Community Association, Board Member and Treasurer at the Rideau-Rockcliffe Community Resource Centre, and was Co-Chair of the Ottawa Police Service Community Equity Council.

 Recognized for his volunteer work, he won a United Way Ottawa Community Builder of the Year Award in 2018, conferred during National Volunteer Week.
+He also was a recipient of a Black History Ottawa Special Recognition Award, bestowed during 2021 Black History Month.

 Rawlson holds both a Bachelor of Journalism and Law, and a M.A. in Communication from Carleton University.